TheBeef/WhippyTermPlugin_SEGGER_RTT/README.md

 (https://www.segger.com/products/debug-probes/j-link/technology/about-real-time-transfer/).

 # Installing
-Download the plugin, start WhippyTerm and Plugins->Install Plugin menu item.
+Download the plugin, start WhippyTerm and select the "Plugins->Install Plugin" menu item.
 Select the .wtp file and click open.

 You must have the JLink tools installed for the plugin to work.
 You can go to https://www.segger.com/downloads/jlink/ to download and install the needed tools.